turtletabletop/3x5macropad/journal.md

 - start looking at qmk

 ## Day 2 (July 19, 2026)
-decided I should go with the kit parts except for the keycaps (i really want colored keycaps) time to rewire a lot of stuff
+decided I should go with the kit parts except for the keycaps (i really want colored keycaps) and kailh sockets also there will be no pcb assembly from jlcpcb because soldering these things aren't really that hard time to rewire a lot of stuff